jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 ## Male & Female

 Dark energy -> expressed sexually: Woman as a channel for this energy.
-Just as the shaman throws the water that the dark entities that she has removed from the person and placed in, onto the earth to “absorb” and dissipate in the belief that Mother Earth can absorb and deal with these dark energies.
+Just as the shaman throws the water that the dark entities that she has removed from the person and placed in, onto the earth to "absorb" and dissipate in the belief that Mother Earth can absorb and deal with these dark energies.
 Just like the earth can ground us electrically when we walk barefoot upon her skin, so the female who identifies in her body with the earth, absorbs/receives the dark energy of the masculine, and can absorb and transform it in herself.

 The image that comes to mind is of a cloaking, a filtering – or, on a higher level, the guiding – of the masculine by the feminine, and consists of concentric circles.